Take a 2 minute peek at the Visible Good Shelter System, as featured in Fast Company

 MORSE BARNES-BROWN PENDLETON provide all of the Intellectual Property Protection for Visible Good and its family of products.
 MBBP features Visible Good on its website as one of its big up and coming companies.
 BUSINESS TAKES OFF WITH VISIBLE GOOD

 The RDM has already caught the eye of the US Army, winning an R&D grant for design of a multi-use structure that could withstand harsh environments, would be easily transported and set up and that could show durability over the long run.

 Shelters funded by our corporate , foundation and private sponsors.
 Visible Good is responsible for the manufacturing and project management for shelter deployment.
-Deployments focus will be ongoing disaster relief.
+Deployments focus will be ongoing disaster relief and International Development.

 December 6, 2015 – Giz Magazine Article: Disaster By Design: Innovation Emergency Relief Shelters.
 Giz Magazine touts the Visible Good shelter as one of the most innovative shelter systems in the world.

 November 2015 – Visible Goods lead Distributor, Unifire Inc. of Spokane WA has acquired the entire tactical division of SourceOne Distributors, located in Wellington FL.
 This acquisition will give Unifire access to nearly $10 Billion worth of government contracts utilized to support United States Agencies and its Military.